dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 # Statistics Interview Question for Data Scientist

-> In this question-answer article, I will try the answer to every question starts with an example rather than a theory (some unavoidable variation may be possible).
-I firmly believe if examples are clear, then a human mind is smart enough in generalizing and creating theories.
+> In this question-answer blog, I will try the answer to every question starts with an example rather than a theory or definition (some unavoidable variation may be possible).
+I firmly believe if examples are clear, then a human mind is smart enough in generalizing, creating theories and definitions.

+> The purpose of this blog is not to give you clearcut definitions of important concepts of statistics but help you visualising the ideas in your mind.
+So that even without the definitions you understand what does a particular idea means.

-> To give example, in most of the places, I will use the “job_applicant” dataset.
+> To give the example, in most of the places, I will use the “job_applicant” dataset.
 This dataset has data about the people who applied for a job in the company and applicants were either selected or rejected by the company.
 So the information in this dataset is applicant's name, date of birth, date of application, job applied, last salary, education, living_city, selected, etc.

 # About Statistics
 ## What is the difference between Measure, Tool, Technique, Method, and Process?
 - A measure is a **way to calculate**.
 It is a metric.
 For example mean, median, and mode are measures to know the central tendency of data.
+In our example dataset we can summarise age column, as "mean age"=35 years, or median age is 38 years.
 - A tool is a physical object or software or app used **to accomplish a task**.
 For example, Microsoft Project for creating a project schedule and identifying a critical path.
 - A technique is a **method or procedure used to accomplish a task**.
 It is related to a simple problem.
-For example, a technique used to open the lid of an air-tight box.
+For example, a technique used to open the lid of an air-tight box or visulise 4 dimensional data on 2D plane.
 - A method is a **systematic approach** to solving a problem.
 It is more related to creativity and refers to a larger problem.
 For example, a method of cracking an IAS exam.
 - A process is a **series of steps or actions** taken to achieve a desired result.
 For example the process of hiring.

-## What is the meaning of sample in statistics and how it is different from observation?
+## What is the meaning of "sample" in statistics and how it is different from "observation"?

 In statistics, **a sample is a subset of a population** that is chosen for the purpose of the study.
 A sample is a representation of the population.
 The goal of sampling is to select a group of individuals from a population that will be representative of the population as a whole.
-The sample is used to make inferences about the population from which it was drawn.
-The sample is used to estimate population parameters, such as the mean or standard deviation, and to test hypotheses about the population.
+A sample is used to make inferences about the population from which it was drawn.
+A sample is used for estimating population parameters, such as the mean or standard deviation, and to test hypotheses about the population.

 An observation, on the other hand, **refers to a single measurement or data point**.
 Observations are the individual pieces of data collected in a study.
-A sample can contain multiple observations, for example, a sample of 100 people can have multiple observations such as age, gender, income, etc. on each individual.
+A sample can contain multiple observations, for example, a sample of 100 people means, 100 different observations of different individuals, each observation can have multiple data point such as age, gender, income, etc.

 In summary, a sample is a subset of a population, which is chosen to represent the population, while an observation is a single data point or measurement collected from an individual within the sample.
 A sample is used to make inferences about the population, whereas observations are used to make inferences about the sample.